Billie Eilish’s Ring Stolen By Fan During Her Concert

 Billie Eilish is busy jetting around the world, living her best life.
 However, her ring was stolen by a fan during her concert over the weekend, per Music News.

-The “You Should See Me In A Crown” hitmaker was busy interacting with the crowd at the front of the stage when it all happened.
+The “You Should See Me In a Crown” hitmaker was busy interacting with the crowd at the front of the stage when it all happened.
 While performing “Ocean Eyes” at the Austin City Limits Music Festival, she came back up to the stage to let everyone know that someone in the audience had taken her ring off her.

-“Somebody stole my f***ing ring!
+“Somebody stole my f*cking ring!
 I guess that’s my fault,” she stated.

-“”Keep that s**t.
-Take care of that s**t.
+“”Keep that sh*t.
+Take care of that sh*t.
 You okay though?
 Are you okay?
 Are you crushed?
 No?
-I am…” the “All The Good Girls Go To Hell” songstress continued.
+I am…” the “All the Good Girls Go to Hell” songstress continued.

-The crowd began a chant to try get ring given back to her, however, Eilish didn’t want to ruin the mood of the concert and accepted that wasn’t going to receive it back.
+The crowd began a chant to try to get the ring given back to her.
+However, Eilish didn’t want to ruin the mood of the concert and accepted that she wasn’t going to receive it back.

 “The ring is gone for good.
 It’s OK, don’t worry about it.
-Whoever has that s**t, though, take care of it.”
+Whoever has that sh*t, though, take care of it.”

 Billie is a worldwide success at the age of 17 and has admitted that she’s glad that she didn’t have a “normal” teenage life growing up.